+Please note: Trusted devices should never be used on a public, open, free, or unsecured internet connection.
 A trusted device may use a work issued secure Wi-Fi hotspot in a public location.

 Entering Data

 Partner Agencies participating in the HMIS must meet the minimum data entry requirements established by the current HMIS Data Standards.